Determining who can be the applicant for the Assistance for Isolated Children (AIC) 010-03020020

 Where the applicant is receiving ABA, the death of the applicant's partner will impact the application of the Parental Income Test (PIT).
 See Changes which may affect the Parental Income Test (PIT).

-If the student lives with only one applicant (for example, a sole parent) and the applicant dies, the continuing eligibility of the student and the payment of benefits for the rest of the year will depend on who has responsibility for the student and what is now the principal family home.
+If the student lives with a single applicant and the applicant dies, determining the student's eligibility and benefits payments will depend on who now has responsibility for the student and the principal family home.
 The continuity of schooling concession may apply in such cases.
-Once this is determined, a new claim will need to be lodged by the new applicant.
+Once this is determined, a new claim must be lodged by the new applicant.
 See Claiming Assistance for Isolated Children (AIC) Scheme and/or Eligibility for Assistance for Isolated Children (AIC) Scheme allowances.

 Claiming Assistance for Isolated Children (AIC) Scheme